janiluuk/L4D2_DLR/README.md

 - Mines do more damage to infected, 1500hp.
 Some edge over tank
 - Mines glow now so players know to avoid the spot or lure someone to it.
 - Notifications on placing mines.
+* Warnings for players that go near armed mine
 - Countdown notification before mine becoming armed.
 - Support for multiple types of mines (freeze, vomit, antigravity, black hole), ui missing
+- Engineer, medic and saboteur get countdown for next deployment when trying to deploy too early, and notification if out of supplies.
 - More helpful class descriptions and help system.
 - Support for external plugins for turret system.
 - Internal turret system fixed
 - Gun reload glitches fixed
+- Mine placement rewrite, now we keep track of the type and index of each mine and their particles, so effects can vary individually.
+- Redefine visual effect to be more minimalistic for mines
+- Invisibility rewrite, it never really worked properly before.
+- Wipe out all infected from admin menu
+- Debug mode for admins

 Roadmap
 - Cleaner UI, menu option to turn hint texts off